-- Save time: With a regular stove, you can cook a kilo of beef by boiling it for about 3-4 hours, and you have to stir the stew from time to time.
-With a best pressure cooker, that time is reduced by around 70%, means you save about 2-3 hours.
-In the 2-3 hours you had saved, you can do a lot more things like spend time with your family, prepare other dishes, or just relax while you’re waiting for your friend to arrive.
+- Save Time: With a regular stove, you can cook a couple of pounds of beef by boiling it for about 3-4 hours, and you have to stir the stew from time to time.
+With a best pressure cooker, that time is reduced by around 70%, which means you save about 2-3 hours.
+In the 2-3 hours you have saved, you can do a lot more things like spend time with your family, prepare other dishes, or just relax while you’re waiting for your guests to arrive.

-- Save Money: Because it’s faster than 70%, imagine just how much electricity or gas you’ll be saving by cutting your cooking time!
+- Save Money: Because it’s faster by 70%, imagine how much electricity or gas you’ll be saving by cutting your cooking time!

-- You keep the flavor of food: Pressure cooker helps you retain the nutritional value of food.
-In terms of the physical appeal of the meal, the foods maintain their texture and color, the meats retain flavor, and all other ingredients are retained.
-Therefore, you will no longer worry about food preservation issues.
+- Flavor of food: A pressure cooker helps you retain the nutritional value of food.
+In terms of the physical appeal of the meal, the foods maintain their texture and color, the meats retain flavor, and all other ingredients are just right.

 Here is an infographic from Hip Pressure Cooking about the benefits of a pressure cooker.